MicrosoftDocs/architecture-center/docs/guide/responsible-innovation/harms-modeling/type-of-harm.md

 #### Insurance and benefit discrimination

-Denying people insurance, social assistance, or access to a medical trial due to biased standards.
+This includes denying people insurance, social assistance, or access to a medical trial due to biased standards.

 - Could this technology be used to determine access, cost, allocation of insurance or social benefits?